 Wood RecyclAbility was set up in 1997 as a small social enterprise to provide practical work experience for people with additional support needs through working with waste wood.
 Over the last 21 years the organisation has grown steadily from 2 staff and 6 trainees in a small croft and out buildings to 10 staff and up to 32 trainees each day in a new purpose-built workshop, yard and 5 acres of agricultural land.

 The organisation established itself during a period when several offshore oil companies in the Grampian area were reviewing their waste policies.
 Waste wood, mainly from packaging, was identified as an abundant and valued resource in the area, one that could be transformed in to a variety of useful products.
-As wood is an easy resource to work with, it has an array of uses it is ideal for providing trainees with a broad range of working experiences.
+As wood is an easy resource to work with, it has an array of uses and is ideal for providing trainees with a broad range of working experiences.

 Wood that is not suitable for crafting into these types of products can be used in the manufacture of chipboard and MDF.
-About 30 tonnes of wood is processed through the chipping machines each week and can be used as a raw ingredient in these board products or even to heat the workshop.
+About 30 tonnes of wood is processed through our chipping machines each week and can be used as a raw ingredient in these board products or even to heat the workshop.

 Wood RecyclAbility is a great example of how an organisation can be a sustainable business whilst providing an environmental and social benefit.
-This success was recognised on an international level when they were presented with an achievement award at the World Summit Business Awards in Johannesburg in 2002.
+This success was recognised on an international level when we were presented with an achievement award at the World Summit Business Awards in Johannesburg in 2002.
 After 21 years the future looks even better as plans for diversification into tyre and plastic recycling and the provision of furniture hire for the wedding/corporate market and a further expansion of the premises looks set to build on this success.

-Equivilant to nearly 14 Airbus A380 aircraft's!
+Equivalent to nearly 14 Airbus A380 aircraft!